The O.C.: The Cohen home

 The Cohen household is a fictitious "McMansion" built by Caleb Nichol and The Newport Group.
 The house is based on two homes located in Malibu, California.
 The exterior shots of the front of the home and the driveway were filmed from a home on Ocean Breeze Drive in Malibu, California, built in 2002.
 This was filmed multiple times and used continuously for all four seasons.
 The interior, backyard, and infinity pool were filmed for the pilot episode in another home down the street also in Malibu.
 The pool house was built for the pilot episode.

-After the show got picked up to reduce production costs the interior, backyard, and pool house was rebuilt at Raleigh Studios in Manhattan Beach, CA. During some early episodes in season 2, the Cohens were doing some extensive remodeling; this was probably written in because the new set did not accurately recreate the original home in Malibu.
-The kitchen countertop changed from a dark grey granite to a light beige marble countertop.
-The sink in the island countertop switches to the other side and the backsplash tile changes.
-During the pilot episode Ryan walked out of the pool house to look at the ocean view.
-Past the property line there were houses, streets, cars, and land between the house and the ocean.
-After the set was created, there was just an ocean and sky backdrop as if the house were sitting on a cliff; also artificial grass and studio lighting looked less realistic than in the pilot episode.
+The interior, backyard, and pool house were rebuilt at Raleigh Studios in Manhattan Beach after the show was picked up to save on production costs.